-This Physics degree covers subjects including dynamics, electromagnetic fields and optics.
-These areas lead onto the quantum world of subatomic particles, the unique nature of laser light, and the philosophically challenging ideas of quantum physics and astrophysics.
-Mathematics also plays an important part in understand physical concepts in more depth.
-In later years, the course will offer you various topics, including Laser Physics, Photonics, Semiconductor Physics, Instrumentation, Nuclear Physics and Elementary Particles.
+This physics degree covers subjects including dynamics, electromagnetism, photonics and optics and astrophysics.
+These areas lead onto the quantum world of subatomic particles, the fascinating nature of light and the challenging but wonderful fields of quantum physics and relativity.
+Mathematics and practical work play an important part throughout the course, and specialist courses provided a background in physical maths and lab skills for physics applications.
+In later years, the course offers more specialist topics, including laser physics, solid state physics, optoelectronic devices, nuclear physics and biophysics.

 This honours degree in Physics is accredited by the Institute of Physics (IOP) for the purpose of partially meeting the educational requirement for Chartered Physicist.

 As a student I was awarded summer internships in research groups.
 It was great to be part of the research going on in Physics at Heriot-Watt.
 I was able to see what research was like and this helped me find my PhD place.

 This United Kingdom-based course has the following 'Go Global' options: